Valravn: Modern influence

 The Valravn has inspired occasional pop culture references, including an early 20th century book of short stories as well as the Faroese musical group bearing the name, who play a form of traditional music.

 The folk ballad was reinterpreted by the electro-folk band Sorten Muld and became a hit for them in 1997, under the title Ravnen.

 Valravn was the title of a Danish Germanic Neopagan magazine published from 2002 to 2007.
 The name is also mentioned in Danish children's books.

 The 2017 video game Hellblade: Senua's Sacrifice features Valravn as "god of illusion", a stage boss the player must defeat to proceed in the game.

 Valravn appear as an enemy in the 5th bestiary of the Pathfinder Roleplaying Game, using Grimm's Vilderavn moniker for the creature.

+In the Nordic-themed video game expansion Guild Wars 2: Janthir Wilds, Valravn appear as quadrupedal, winged beasts with sharp beaks that seek to consume a child's heart so they can be transformed into a Valravn Knight, loosely adapting the Danish folk tale.

 Valravn is the name of Cedar Point's 2016 dive roller coaster.

 The 2020 album and song by Gealdýr is called "Valravn".